MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ![Firebase - add Google settings file](../media/tutorials/firebase-add-google-settings-file.png)

-3. The final step offers information on how to set up your build process to wire up the **Firebase** and **Google Play SDKs**.
+3. The final step offers information on how to set up your build process to wire up the Firebase and Google Play SDKs.

 > [!Note]
-> You may ignore this information, as we will be using an automated tool built into the **Android** studio that performs this setup automatically.
+> You may ignore this information, as we will be using an automated tool built into the Android studio that performs this setup automatically.

 - Select the **Finish** button to proceed.